Prosperaino/LovChat/README.md

    `.tar.gz`, `.tgz`, `.tar.bz2`, and `.zip` files and will download/extract the vector store at startup.

+You can automate steps 1–3 with `scripts/prebuild_vector_store.py`, which builds the index, writes an artifact (default `dist/vector_store.tar.gz`), and optionally uploads it to a provided URL.

 ### Using Elasticsearch instead of the TF-IDF store

 If you set `GPTLOV_SEARCH_BACKEND=elasticsearch`, GPTLov will stream the chunks into an